 The city of Madurai is the base for SITA (South India Term Abroad) program classes and activities.
 Courses and extra-curricular activities provide students with the background necessary to understand the history and belief systems that underlie everyday life in South India.
 Though coursework and the homestay experience are in the city of Madurai, field trips within South India supplement the overall experience by providing broad exposure to the cultural complexity of the region.

-Kansai Gaidai University is a private university in Hirakata, Japan.
-Kansai Gaidai offers a wide range of courses, from business & economic, history, political science, religion and sociology, to studio art.
+Kansai Gaidai University offers a wide range of courses, including business and economics, history, political science, religion and sociology, and studio art.
 The program provides international students with a means of exploring Japan and Asian studies through classroom instruction and interaction with Japanese people.
 Except for Japanese language courses, all courses are conducted in English.

 Through the Center for International Education (CIE), Syracuse undergraduate students take courses at Waseda University (located in Tokyo), offered in English in the School of International Liberal Studies.
 This undergraduate program offers courses in history, religion, philosophy, economics, business and communication.